makkzone/neuro-san-ui/build_scripts/customBuilds/README.md

 ### Runtime
 The custom build target is set at runtime using the environment variable `BUILD_TARGET`.
 This can be done either in "dev" mode or in "production mode", for example using the previously-created Docker build.

+> 📝 NOTE: use the same value for `BUILD_TARGET` as you used at build time.

 #### Dev mode
 Sample command line: